ha1tch/dxp/doc/dxp-08-pattern-mixing-guide.md

 ## 10. Conclusions {#conclusions}

-### The Mixed Pattern Revolution
+### The Mixed Pattern Insight

-Mixed Pattern Architecture represents a fundamental shift in how we think about distributed systems:
+The insight of a compositional architecture based on combinatorial patterns represents a fundamental shift in how we think about distributed systems:

 **From**: "Choose the right pattern for your system"
 **To**: "Choose the right pattern for each operation"